PavanGandham/Shell-Scripting/README.md

 ---

 ## 🤝 Contributing
-Feel free to fork, star, and contribute scripts or improvements via pull requests!
+Want to add your own scripts or improvements?
+Fork, star, and send a pull request!
+All contributions are welcome—let's build the ultimate shell scripting resource together.

 ---

 ## 📄 License
 This project is licensed under the MIT License.